krlawrence/graph/sample-data/README-air-routes.txt

-Information about the Air Routes graph.
+Information about the Air Routes graph data set.

+These notes refer to the version of the data set used by the examples in the book.

 Timestamp: Fri, 06 Oct 2017 11:28:40 -0500